19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Memorization.md

 ### Self Study

-A PC can self study [Spells](Spells.md) when they [Level Up](../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up) if they increased their [Spellcasting Ability](../The%20Spellcasting%20Disciplines/Spellcasting%20Ability.md).
+A PC can self study [Spells](Spells.md) during [Downtime](../../Player%20Characters/Derived%20Statistics/Level.md#Downtime) if they increased their [Spellcasting Ability](../The%20Spellcasting%20Disciplines/Spellcasting%20Ability.md).
+- *You need not [Level Up](../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up) to learn spells*

 In order to learn a spell this way, a PC must spend 10x the amount of [Mythril](../Mythril.md) powder required to [Cast](Spellcasting.md) said spell doing experiments.
-They roll a d20.
+The PC then rolls a d20.
 On a natural 1, they suffer a [Critical Miscast](../../Game%20Procedures/Dice%20Rolls/Critical%20Miscast.md) and fail to learn the spell.

 ### Apprentice Study